Enso21/Stories/docs/markdown/the-questionnaire.md

 67. If you could pick one trait or skill to be known as the best at worldwide, what would it be?
 (Jude A.)
 68. If you could go back in time to tell your 10 year old self one sentence, what would you say?
 (Tessa)
 69. If you were to die tomorrow, what would you regret not having done?...
 Why aren't you doing it now?
 (Jacob H.)
+70. How many books have you read this year?
+(Trevor L.)